Volunteers Make it Possible

 Encourage teamwork and community engagement by volunteering as a group!
 Most projects are for 6-12 adults on weekdays from 8:30 am-12 pm or 1-4:30 pm.
 Volunteer groups also get a behind-the-scenes tour of our headquarters!

-Therapy Animal Volunteering
+Therapy Animal Team

 Frequently Asked Questions